-If you want to know more about our procedures or the policies, please speak to the Head teacher or the Designated Person for Child Protection.
+If you want to know more about our procedures or the policies, please speak to the Head teacher or the Designated Person for Child Protection - Mrs N. Woods, Mr M. Hale or Mrs E. McInnes

-The head teacher is the schools designated child protection officer.
+The head teacher is also the schools designated child protection officer.